Science Coordinator: Mrs Robson

 At St Clare’s Primary we follow the CUSP (Curriculum Unity Schools Partnership) Science Curriculum.
 This curriculum is ambitious and supports our vision of ensuring our pupils have the necessary knowledge, skills and understanding to support them in each phase of their learning and in their lives beyond school.

-At St Clare’s we aim to give children a science curriculum which enables them to confidently explore and discover the world around them, so that they have a deeper understanding of the world we live in.
-To achieve this involves exciting, hands on experiences that encourage curiosity and questioning.
+At St Clare’s we aim to give children a science curriculum which enables them to confidently explore and discover the world around them so that they have a deeper understanding of the world we live in.
+We achieve this through exciting, hands-on experiences that encourage curiosity and questioning.

 Our aim is that these stimulating and challenging experiences will help children to secure and extend their scientific knowledge and vocabulary.
 We believe that these opportunities will ensure that our children are confident, lifelong learners who will explore the world around them.

 A guiding principle of CUSP Science is that each study draws upon prior learning.
 For example, in the EYFS, pupils may learn about The Natural World through daily activities and exploring their locality and immediate environment.
 This is revisited and positioned so that new and potentially abstract content in Year 1, such as Animals, including humans, is related to what children already know.
 This makes it easier to cognitively process.
 This helps to accelerate new learning as children integrate prior understanding.

 CUSP Science is organised into three distinct subject domains: biology, physics and chemistry.
 Where inter-disciplinary concepts are encountered, such as the particle model, these are taught explicitly and connected across science domains.